jtbonhomme/go-nilcheck/README.md

 ## Introduction

-The Nil Pointer Linter analyzes Go code to identify functions that:
+The NilCheck Linter analyzes Go code to identify functions that:
 1. Accept pointer arguments.
 2. Do not verify if the pointers are `nil` before using them.